mysticetus-inc/dotcom/site/content/industry/energy/_index.md

 >}}

 {{< components/feature-highlight
-	title="Eliminate Human Error and Inefficiency"
-	subTitle="Prevent unnecessary shutdowns; Prove permit compliance"
-	text="It takes just one observer error to destroy an entire operation.
-Or if you're lucky, the error will only kill your bottom line.
-Mysticetus takes the guesswork out of Protected Species Observer work.
+	title="Eliminate Human Error and Inefficiencies in Data Interpretation" subTitle="Prevent costly false shutdowns & Reduce startup delays" text="Shutdowns are expensive.
+False shutdowns must be eliminated.
+A PSO's decision must based on high quality representation of a sighting to the vessel's exclusion zone.
+Mysticetus's industry leading graphic display of all aspects of an operation eliminates PSO guess work and forces immediate QA on recorded data.
+Mysticetus integrates GPS, AIS, passive acoustic monitoring, IR cameras, real time mapping, and internet connectivity.
 No more scrawled notes on paper.
-No more un-auditable, critical records lost in Excel.
-Mysticetus integrates GPS, AIS, passive acoustic monitoring, IR cameras, real time mapping, and internet connectivity.
-The system double-checks and audits everything, all the time.
-This reduces human errors that lead to false shutdowns or even loss of your permit to operate." image="mysticetus-data-collection.png"
+No more data translation errors. " image="mysticetus-data-collection.png"
 	imagePosition="right"
 >}}

 {{< components/feature-highlight
-	title="Mysticetus Audit Refutes False Claims"
-	subTitle="High-Tech Non-Repudiation - Your Insurance Policy"
-	text="Paper scribbles and inauditable Excel data are easily tossed out of court by opposing counsel.
-All it takes is one angry citizen and a blurry photo to take you down.
-Mysticetus time-stamps, double-checks, encrypts and securely audits everything recorded by Protected Species Observers (aka: your official, government-approved, onboard witnesses).
+	title="Mysticetus Audit Refutes False Claims, Keeps Operations Running Smoothly" subTitle="High-Tech Non-Repudiation - Risk Reduction for Your Insurance Policy" text="Mysticetus double-checks and audits every PSO action, constantly.
+Paper scribbles and inauditable Excel data are easily challenged by opposing counsel.
+A false claim can come from one angry citizen and a blurry photo or altered data.
+Mysticetus time-stamps, double-checks, encrypts and securely audits everything recorded by Protected Species Observers.
+Your official, government-approved, onboard witnesses are backed by high integrity data.
 Mysticetus-recorded data cannot be altered without knowing who, when, where and why it was altered.
-This provides strong protection from false external claims of permit violation." image="mysticetus-data-collection.png"
+This provides strongest possible protection from false claims of permit violation." image="mysticetus-data-collection.png"
 >}}

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
 	subTitle="Centralize Monitoring and Management of Operations"
 	text="Mysticetus Command Center maps all your operational activities, vessel statuses, reported sightings, weather conditions and even and integrates NOAA Dynamic Management Areas.
+Animal sightings, ship locations can be seen by everyone equipped with Mysticetus on your project.
 If you've got internet, you can watch your operation in real-time, from anywhere on the planet." image="mysticetus-data-driven-decisions.png"
 	imagePosition="right"
 >}}